syncfusion-content/flutter-docs/Flutter/circular-charts/methods.md

 ### showByPixel method in tooltipBehavior

-The [`showByPixel`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior/showByPixel.html) method is used to Display the tooltip at the specified x and y-positions.
+The [`showByPixel`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior/showByPixel.html) method is used to display the tooltip at the specified x and y-positions.

 x & y - logical pixel values to position the tooltip.